jedota/Siamese-Triplet-Loss/README.md

 # Implementation
 - Download the files to your own folder and enviroment based on tensforflow 2.10.0. (tf_2.10.0)
-- Explore siameses netwrok.py for define level of data-augmentation, parameters (epoch, lr and other) and loss.
+- Explore siameses netwrok.py to define level of data-augmentation, parameters (epoch, lr and others) and loss.
 - Thre three loss are available: constractive loss, Triplet_semi_hard_loss and Triplet_hard_loss
 - To run the algorithm it is neccesary to create three txt files (train.txt, val.txt and test.txt).
 - The structure should be: name_image label;